Laura Russell: Rugby career

 Russell also represents the national women's sevens team on the Rugby Canada Black, Indigenous, and People of Colour Working Group which was established on July 17, 2020.

-In 2022, Laura married long term partner and dreamboat Ray Barkwill.
+In 2022, Laura married long term partner, Ray Barkwill.
 Barkwill also played for Rugby Canada from 2012-2019.

 In 2022, Russell was initially named in Canada's squad to the Rugby World Cup in New Zealand.
 She was later ruled out of the tournament due to an injury.